tralics/tralics/docs/auxdoc.rst

 Preview |all font variants|

 New version.
-Preview |all font variants|
+Preview |all font variants 2|

 Configuration source file.
 This file gives longert names than the example above; but our XSLT processor handles the long names and the